 7. Birding in Bwindi Impenetrable Forest:

-Bwindi Impenetrable Forest has been picked as Africa’s Number One Birding Site, where you find many species endemic to the ForestForest.
+Bwindi Impenetrable Forest has been picked as Africa’s Number One Birding Site, where many species are endemic to the ForestForest.

 Now visitors come from far and wide to spot some of Africa’s rarest birds, and at the same time, they can track the Mountain Gorillas and enjoy other nearby prime birding spots.